sonbyj01/sonbyj01.github.io/_posts/2020-04-19-Web-Scrapper-1.markdown

 response = scraper.get(link).content
 ```

-So after writing the "get_forwarding_links" and "get_magnet_links" methods (or so I thought they worked...), I ran into another problem!
+So after finishing the "get_forwarding_links" and "get_magnet_links" methods (or so I thought I finished...), I ran into another problem!

 -----

-Back track a bit, not only did I want a webscrapper to collect all the magnet links into a list, I also wanted my program to shove all that into
+Back track a bit: not only did I want a webscrapper to collect all the magnet links into a list, I also wanted my program to shove all that into
 my transmission container that I have running on one of my servers.
 Because I wanted to access the transmission GUI from anywhere though, I did some
 nginx reverse proxy magic and boom, [I got it online]!
 I even put a username and password to it so no one can just log in and torrent a bunch of shit.